rohanwright/ha-pisignage/readme.md

 ## Available Entities

 For each PiSignage player, the integration creates a device with the name of the player.
-Connected to the device is the following entities:
+Connected to the device are the following entities:

 ### Media Player